islomar/poc-angularj/codeschool-shaping-up-with-angularjs/README.md

 ng-class
 Set a specific class if a boolean expression is true.

+ng-model
+Binds the form element value to the property

 == Filters ==
 Use pipe: send the result of the output of the first expression to the second expression